Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/4-sign-in-hybrid/README.md

         }).catch((error) => console.log(error))
 ```

-Next, parse the authorization code, and invoke the acquireTokenByCode API on the ConfidentialClientApplication instance.

-When invoking this API, set enableSpaAuthorizationCode to true, which will enable MSAL to acquire a second authorization code to be redeemed by your single-page application.

-Your application should parse this second authorization code, as well as any account hints (e.g. sid, login_hint, preferred_username) and return them such that they can be rendered client-side:
+Next, parse the authorization code, and invoke the `acquireTokenByCode` API by setting the `enableSpaAuthorizationCode` to true,  which will enable MSAL to acquire a second authorization code to be redeemed by your single-page application.
+Your application should parse this second authorization code, as well as any account hints (e.g. sid, login_hint, preferred_username) and return them such that they can be obtained client-side:

 ```javascript
    const tokenRequest = {